 The recipe is the same as yesterday, but this time with good working NaOH and with less water.
 See troubleshooting soap making.

+How to make lavender soap with dried lavender?
 The recipe to make your own lavender soap is made in this soap calculator

 - 276 grams of olive oil

 - 151.8 grams of water (lavender hydrolate, tap water or distilled water) 33% instead of 38%

 - 10.5 grams of essential lavender oil, this should be 13.8 grams.
 But I don’t have that much at my disposal today.
 Soon I will be distilling lavender.

 - Dried lavender

 1. I have the pan au bain Marie set up with the olive oil and coconut oil and heated to about 54 degrees.
 About the same time I added NaOH to the water.
 Stir well until everything is dissolved.
 Note: in a sturdy plastic container or in heat-resistant glass.
 Then the heat doesn’t disappear and the material won’t be affected.
 The first time I made soap, a few years ago, I used a wooden stirring spoon, which I could then throw away.
 Now I stir with an ordinary spoon and that goes well.